Sea level to rise one foot along U.S. coastlines by 2050, government report finds

 “They’re already having to make difficult decisions or major investments to cope with the flooding they are seeing,” said Dahl, who was not involved in Tuesday’s report.
 While other coastal communities have avoided major impacts, “they will have to start grappling with these same kind of issues.”

-Looking ahead to the end of the century, the amount of planet-warming pollution people release into the atmosphere could mean the difference between sea levels stabilizing at about two feet above the historic average or surging by almost eight feet, NOAA reports.
+Looking ahead to the end of the century, the amount of planet-warming pollution people release into the atmosphere could mean the difference between sea levels stabilizing at about two feet above the historical average or surging by almost eight feet, NOAA reports.

-“This new data on sea rise is the latest reconfirmation that our climate crisis — as the President has said — is blinking ‘code red,’” Gina McCarthy, the White House’s national climate adviser, said in a statement.
-“We must redouble our efforts to cut the greenhouse gases that cause climate change while, at the same time, help our coastal communities become more resilient in the face of rising seas.”
+“This report is a wake-up call for the U.S., but it’s a wake-up call with a silver lining,” NOAA administrator Rick Spinrad told journalists Tuesday.
+“It provides us with information needed to act now to best position ourselves for the future.”

 In years past, powerful storms pushing water up shorelines were the primary drivers of flooding along coasts.
 But as surging seas raise the level of high tides, communities from the Gulf Coast and the Pacific Northwest to the beaches of Hawaii and the barrier islands of North Carolina increasingly suffer from “sunny day” floods, when saltwater bubbles up from storm drains and spills into streets without a drop of rain.

-A report released last year by Sweet and his Ocean Service colleagues found that U.S. coastlines experience twice as much high tide flooding as they did just 20 years ago.
+A report released last year by Sweet and his Ocean Service colleagues found that U.S. coastlines experience twice as much high-tide flooding as they did just 20 years ago.

-By the middle of the century, the new NOAA analysis finds, minor high tide flooding events could happen more than 10 times a year.
+By the middle of the century, the new NOAA analysis finds, minor high-tide flooding events could happen more than 10 times a year.
 More significant and destructive events, which currently have about a 4 percent chance of happening in a given year, could occur twice a decade.

+“We are talking about flooding reaching an extra three feet or so above the average high tide,” Sweet said.
+“There are going to be serious consequences.”

-This means coastal communities must start planning for regular inundation, Sweet said, especially in places where coastal development and sinking land compound the risks of sea-level rise.
+This means coastal communities must start planning for regular inundation, scientists warned, especially in places where coastal development and sinking land compound the risks of sea level rise.

-Storm and wastewater systems may need to be upgraded to cope with the influx of saltwater.
+Storm and wastewater systems may need to be upgraded to cope with the influx of seawater.
 Homes and important infrastructure located within the new upper bounds of high tides might have to relocate.

+But the consequences could go beyond floods.
+Saltwater threatens to infiltrate coastal aquifers, affecting water quality and poisoning farm fields.

 “What we are trying to communicate to folks is these are real-life impacts that will influence their day-to-day decision-making,” Sweet said.

-While Tuesday’s report makes clear that a certain amount of sea-level rise is essentially guaranteed based on the world’s past emissions, Dahl said that reality only underscores the importance of reducing greenhouse gas pollution.
+While Tuesday’s report makes clear that a certain amount of sea level rise is essentially guaranteed based on the world’s past emissions, Dahl said that reality only underscores the importance of reducing greenhouse gas pollution.

-“The fact that there’s this locked-in sea-level rise is not a reason to throw up our hands and say there’s nothing we can do about this, because there absolutely is,” she said.
+“The fact that there’s this locked-in sea level rise is not a reason to throw up our hands and say there’s nothing we can do about this, because there absolutely is,” she said.
 “This decade we’re in right now is one of the most consequential decades for our climate future.”

 That is because only by acting rapidly to reduce global emissions can the world limit Earth’s warming to 1.5 degrees Celsius (2.7 Fahrenheit) compared with preindustrial levels — the most ambitious goal of the Paris climate agreement.

-If nations fail to hit that target, she said, it risks destabilizing the Antarctic ice sheet and creating conditions for catastrophic amounts of sea-level rise in the future.
+If nations fail to hit that target, she said, it risks destabilizing the Antarctic ice sheet and creating conditions for catastrophic amounts of sea level rise in the future.

 “It’s really critical that we start bringing our emissions down quickly and steeply,” Dahl said, “so that we don’t get anywhere near those tipping points.”

-The reports finds that if warming exceeds 2 degrees Celsius above preindustrial levels, there’s at least a 50 percent chance of sea-level rise exceeding 1.6 feet on average globally by 2100.
-With 3 to 5 degrees Celsius warming, that likelihood balloons to 80 to 99 percent.
-The sea-level rise in the United States would be near or higher than the global average.
+The reports finds that if warming exceeds 2 degrees Celsius above preindustrial levels, there’s at least a 50 percent chance of sea level rise exceeding 1.6 feet on average globally by 2100.
+With 3 to 5 degrees Celsius of warming, that likelihood balloons to 80 to 99 percent.
+The sea level rise in the United States would be near or higher than the global average.

 Reide Corbett, dean of Integrated Coastal Programs at East Carolina University and executive director at Coastal Studies Institute on North Carolina’s Outer Banks, said the NOAA report is important because it so clearly and definitively details a real-world threat posed by climate change.